Susan Truppe

 Susan Truppe (born August 20, 1959) is a Canadian politician, who was elected to the House of Commons of Canada in the 2011 election.
 She represented the electoral district of London North Centre as a member of the Conservative Party.

-Truppe served as parliamentary secretary for Status of Women for the entire 41st Parliament as well as serving on the Standing Committee on the Status of Women and the Special Committee on Violence Against Indigenous Women.
+During the 41st Canadian Parliament, Truppe served as parliamentary secretary to the Minister responsible for the Status of Women.
+She also served on the Standing Committee on the Status of Women and the Special Committee on Violence Against Indigenous Women.

-Truppe was defeated in the 2015 Canadian federal election by Liberal Party of Canada candidate Peter Fragiskatos.
+In the 2015 Canadian federal election, Truppe ran unsuccessfully for re-election, coming second behind challenger Peter Fragiskatos of the Liberal Party of Canada.

-On November 4, 2016, Truppe announced that she would seek the Progressive Conservative Party of Ontario nomination in London North Centre.
-On April 2, 2017 she won the nomination to become the Progressive Conservative Party of Ontario candidate for the 42nd Ontario general election, however she lost the election, finishing second to Terence Kernaghan.
+On November 4, 2016, Truppe announced that she would seek the Progressive Conservative Party of Ontario (PC) nomination in London North Centre.
+On April 2, 2017, she won the nomination to become the PC candidate for the 42nd Ontario general election.
+In the election on June 7, 2018, she finished second to Terence Kernaghan of the Ontario New Democratic Party.